 MAIN COMPETITION FLOOR

-- Host schools should provide an area for all teams to put their water bottle while they are competing. - > Team huddles before taking the floor are strongly discouraged. - "On deck" and "in the hole" areas should be spaced as far apart as possible to maintain social distancing regulations. - > Coaches' chairs should be sanitized after each routine. - Wearing masks for officials/judges is recommended. - Wearing masks for athletes is recommended but guided by other medical concerns concerning stunting. - > DJ's are considered staff and are to wear face masks/coverings/gloves. - > All coaches and athletes should use hand sanitizer before and after the routine.
+- Host schools should provide an area for all teams to put their water bottle while they are competing. - "On deck" and "in the hole" areas should be spaced as far apart as possible to maintain social distancing regulations.